microsoft/global-resource-leaks-codeql/README.md

 ## Setup

   1. Install Docker based on your system configuration: [Get Docker](https://docs.docker.com/get-docker/).
+  2. Unzip the provided Docker image. `gunzip -c path/to/resource_leak_inference.tar.gz > resource_leak_inference.tar`
-  2. Import the artifact into Docker: `docker load --input oopsla-artifact-csharp-471.tar`
+  3. Import the artifact into Docker: `docker load --input oopsla-artifact-csharp-471.tar`
-  3. Run the Docker image: `docker run -it --user oopsla oopsla-artifact-csharp-471 /bin/bash`
+  4. Run the Docker image: `docker run -it --user oopsla oopsla-artifact-csharp-471 /bin/bash`

 This command will log you into a bash shell inside the Docker container as the oopsla user, with the current working directory set to /home/oopsla.
 All the relevant code and scripts are located within this directory.